-"END OF GAME Do you want to try again?" is printed and the input routine called.
-If the reply does not start with "N" a jump is made to Initialise.
+SM13 "END OF GAME Do you want to try again?" is printed and the input routine called.
+If the reply does not start with the first character of SM31 a jump is made to Initialise.
 Otherwise a jump is made to the Editor (if it is present) or to the BASIC NEW command.